 Bathrooms (and showers) in Bethany House are located on the second-floor.

 Fire Places: Woods, Lakeside, Basketball Court

-Bring your group together for quiet times of worship, reflection, teaching, or testimony at any of our three primary Fire Pit/Bonfire locations.
+Bring your group together for quiet times of worship, reflection, teaching, or testimony at any of our two Fire Pit/Bonfire locations.

 At any of these Fire Pit/Bonfire locations, our staff will arrange to have the fire set up and crackling at the set time your group has scheduled to begin your bonfire activity.
 A small stack of firewood and kindling will be provided adjacent to your select fire pit for the duration of your activity.
-We ask that you please assign a member of your group duty for responsibility to tend the fire and keep flames in check during your gathering, and to douse all embers with water (also provided) as your bonfire comes to a close.
+We ask that you please assign a member of your group the responsibility of tending to the fire and keeping flames in check during your gathering, and to douse all embers with water (also provided) as your bonfire comes to a close.